 Section 504 of the Rehabilitation Act

 Section 504 of the Rehabilitation Act prohibits discrimination based on disability in any programs receiving federal funds.
 Recipients of Federal aid and state and local entities that are responsible for roadways and pedestrian facilities must therefore ensure equal access for people with disabilities to roads and sidewalks, rest areas and pedestrian overpasses and underpasses.
-For more information on Section 504, click here.
+Learn more about Section 504.